How Does Cannabis Help With Arthritis?

 The discovery of CBD is a phenomenon that can be dated back nearly a decade, but unfortunately research efforts regarding its health potential didn’t start rolling out until much more recently.
 Now, researchers have enough evidence of the endocannabinoid delivery system’s involvement in processes of inflammation and pain to suspect a direct link between CBD and arthritis symptoms.
 Research is only at its start, but is expected to incline rapidly with advancing legislation and consumer interest.

 Most of the research regarding the use of CBD for arthritis involves mice, but there are also reports of human experience with CBD for symptoms of arthritis.
-Research dives into the impact of CBD for both major types of arthritis conditions, including osteoarthritis and rheumatoid arthritis, and confirms that CBD has similar therapeutic effects for both.
+Research dives into the impact of CBD for both major types of arthritis conditions, including osteoarthritis and rheumatoid arthritis, and confirms that CBD has similar therapeutic potential for both.

 Research regarding the endocannabinoid system and its role in key processes that regulate inflammation and pain that is caused by arthritis or related conditions provides a solid foundation for future research efforts.
 Research efforts regarding CBD for arthritis are expected to continue to incline, and many CBD brands utilize this new knowledge to create a variety of different CBD products designed to target arthritis-related discomfort.
 The following studies help illuminate the connection between CBD and arthritis: